philips-software/npm-dependencies-extractor/CONTRIBUTING.md

 # Contributing to NPM dependencies extractor

-We'd love for you to contribute to our source code and to make the Forest even better than it is today!
+We'd love for you to contribute to our source code and to make this tool even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)